 But here's what they don't tell you: six months is where most people stop building wealth.
 They hit the target, breathe a sigh of relief, and shift focus to other goals.
 Meanwhile, they remain just as dependent on their paycheck as before.

 Here's a better approach: use your 6-month emergency fund as the foundation for indefinite financial freedom.
+This guide introduces the progressive emergency fund strategy—a structured, five-level framework that takes you from basic stability to complete work-optional freedom.

 The False Security of Traditional Emergency Funds